Snater/CLNDR2/README.md

 ## Switching the View

 CLNDR2 is capable of switching between different views for a better navigation experience.
-The currently available views are `day`, `week`, `month`, `year` and `decade`.
-(Additional views will be added in the future.)
+The available views are `day`, `week`, `month`, `year` and `decade`.
 In order to activate the capability to switch between views, instead of a single `render` function, a `render` function needs to be provided for each view that should be possible to be switched to:

 ```typescript
 const clndr = new Clndr(container, {render: {